+We do not bill our clients for the weatherization work done on their homes.
 The Community Solutions Weatherization Program receives grant money from several entities, including: the Department of Energy (DOE); the Low Income Home Energy Assistance Program (LIHEAP); the Bonneville Power Administration (BPA); and Portland General Electric (ECHO).
 Rebate dollars are also received from Northwest Natural (OLIEE) and the State Home Oil Weatherization (SHOW) programs.
 All weatherization work is paid for through these grants.
-We do not bill our residents for the weatherization work done on their homes.

 Clackamas County provides free energy education to county residents through workshops, home visits, and as part of the weatherization audit process.
 Our customers learn free and low-cost ways to reduce their energy bills while remaining comfortable in their homes.